realdoomsboygaming/JitStreamer/README.md

 2. Verify that you're using the correct version of Python (3.10 or higher).
 3. Make sure your virtual environment is activated before installing and running JitStreamer.
 4. If you get a "command not found" error, try using the full path to the JitStreamer executable.
+5. In a web browser open http://server-ip:8080/ and you should see your device.
+If you don't, try running the shortcut with "refresh devices"
+6. Try running clear tunnels then start tunnel again